 - the reason that the adjournment is required.
 If it arises through the fault of the party asking for the adjournment then that is a factor against granting the adjournment, carrying weight in accordance with the gravity of the fault;

 - the history of the case, and whether there have been earlier adjournments and at whose request and why.

-The Chair may, in any case where he or she considers it right, advise that the Respondent’s application should be made in person on the scheduled hearing date but before the substantive hearing begins.
+Where an adjournment application is made in advance of the hearing, the PCC may, in any case where they consider it right, advise that the application be made in person on the scheduled hearing date but before the substantive hearing begins.

 Adjournment requests from the Architects Registration Board

-Where an adjournment application is refused, the Committee can exercise its right under the PCC Rules to proceed with a substantive hearing on the date which has previously been fixed.
-The Rules provide that such a hearing may take place in the absence of the Respondent and that the Committee may reach a decision and impose any of the available sanctions it feels appropriate.
+Where an adjournment application is refused, the Panel can exercise its right under the PCC Rules to proceed with a substantive hearing on the date which has previously been fixed.
+The Rules provide that such a hearing may take place in the absence of the architect and that the Panel may reach a decision and impose any of the available sanctions it considers appropriate.